DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-11-20-improving-the-withdrawals-journey.md

   This allows any nuance about whether they were advised or not to be determined in the subsequent questions.

-The new withdrawal journey is currently being shared with our stakeholders, and we aim to have it live before December 2024.
+The new withdrawal journey went live on 13 February 2025.